 We have been accelerating acquisition of new brand partners since 2018, in an effort to drive sustainable growth momentum.
-In 2018 and 2019, we added a net of 33 and 46 new brand partners, respectively.
-In 2020, we added a net of 35 new brand partners despite the negative influence of COVID-19.
+In 2019, we added a net of 46 new brand partners for store operations.
+In 2020, we added a net of 35 new brand partners for store operations despite the negative influence of COVID-19.
+In 2021, we added a net of 67 new brand partners for store operations.
 Newly added brand partners typically require a ramping up period before they can fully utilize our services.
 If the ramp up of operations for newly added brand partners takes longer time than we expected, or the revenues we receive from newly added brands do not meet our expectations, our results of operation and financial condition may be materially and adversely impacted.